-Radcliffe Bailey, Notes from Elmina III, 2011, gouache, collage, and ink on paper, 12 x 9".
+Radcliffe Bailey.
+Notes from Elmina III.
+2011, gouache. collage, and ink on paper, 12 x 9".
 From the series "Notes from Elmina."
-2011-. slave trade to an allegory of an African American's sense of cultural isolation, loss, and self-determination.
+2011-

 Carrying this maritime conceit into two dimensions, the eight collages in this show mixed lively strokes of paint with cut-and-pasted images of tribal relics.
 For example, Western Current, 2010, a large watercolor work on paper, features a simple green boat loaded with a dense montage of African masks and wooden totems.
 An expressionist's choppy sea in blue, green, and black fills the lower half of the composition, while above looms a foreboding sky, suggesting a dark future for the depicted shipment of cultural treasures, presumably en route to Western markets.
 Bailey's quotation of masks and other tribal exotica references the historical typecasting of African art (not to mention Africans) by Eurocentric cultures such as ours.